 The local School Board of High School, by way of this form and the required attachments, requests a waiver to the Arkansas Activities Association Standard for Senior High Eligibility for Student Participation in Competitive Interscholastic Activities by establishing a supplemental instruction program as set forth in the rules and regulations adopted by the Arkansas Activities Association on July 22, 2002.

-The required school plan for establishing ar program must be included with this waiver In order for the waiver request to be considered, the following signatures are required as assurances that the program is designed and will be implemented according to the established Arkansas Activities Association rules and regulations.
+The required school plan for establishing and implementing a supplemental instruction program must be included with this waiver form.

+In order for the waiver request to be considered, the following signatures are required as assurances that the program is designed and will be implemented according to the established Arkansas Activities Association rules and regulations.

 The coordinator must be a state-certified classroom teacher.
-SIP Coordinator Name SIP Coordinator Email SIP Coordinator Phone Number The following signatures also certify that regulations has been given to all sponsors School Board President Signature Date Superintendent Signature Date High School Principal Signature Date
+SIP Coordinator Name SIP Coordinator Email SIP Coordinator Phone Number The following signatures also certify that an official conv of this rules and